y-almannaee/llm-for-zotero/README.md

 > **Q: Is it free to use?**
 >
 > Yes, absolutely free.
 You only pay for API calls if you choose a paid provider.
-With Codex auth, ChatGPT Plus subscribers can use Codex models without a separate API key.
+With Codex App Server auth, ChatGPT Plus subscribers can use Codex models without a separate API key.
 If you find this helpful, consider leaving a ⭐ on GitHub or [buying me a coffee](https://buymeacoffee.com/yat.lok).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1e945e57-4b99-4d25-b8d5-fb120e100b62" width="200" alt="Alipay donation QR code">